BattletechModders/StrategicOperations/README.md

 `customSpawnReticleAsset` string. name of custom .DDS asset that will be used for Spawn reticle (needs to be one that is added to manifest via modtek)

-`strafeWaves` - int, number of units (same unit copied multiple times) that will perform a strafe. e.g., if set to 3 and strafe calls a Lightning Aerospace fighter, 3 Lightnings will strafe the target area in succession.
-They tend to target exactly the same units (unless of course one of the targeted units gets destroyed by one of the previous strafing units)
+`strafeWaves` - int, default number of units (same unit copied multiple times) that will perform a strafe. e.g., if set to 3 and strafe calls a Lightning Aerospace fighter, 3 Lightnings will strafe the target area in succession.
+They tend to target exactly the same units (unless of course one of the targeted units gets destroyed by one of the previous strafing units).
+Overriden by mechcomponent tags in beacons where tag is "StrafeWaves_X" where X is the number of waves.
+E.g. a beacon with tag `StrafeWaves_5` would strafe with 5 units.

+"AI_FactionBeacons": essentially functions the same as `deploymentBeaconEquipment`, but restricts factions listed to the corresponding equipment. if a faction is not listed in here, it will use all beacons from `deploymentBeaconEquipment`

-`commandAbilities_AI` - list of command abilities the AI can get, as well as the probability and difficulty modifier to that probability that a given AI unit will be given the corresponding ability. e.g for the following setting, any given AI unit will have a 5% + 1% per-difficulty chance of being given `AbilityDefCMD_Strafe` at contract start.
+`commandAbilities_AI` - list of command abilities and probabilities the AI can get, as well as the probability and difficulty modifier to that probability that a given AI unit will be given the corresponding ability. e.g for the following setting, any given AI unit will have a 5% + 1% per-difficulty chance of being given `AbilityDefCMD_Strafe` at contract start.
 Currently only the Target Team will recieve command abilities (their allies will not).

 ```
 {
 	"AbilityID": "AbilityDefCMD_Strafe",
 	"AddChance": 0.05,